Grade 5 Homeschooling Curriculum

 Comprehension and Reading 5 for Young Catholics: Thinking Skills workbooks, and they continue with quarterly book reports.
 Students are expected to comprehend what they read and think about what the author is trying to convey to the reader.

 Quarterly book reports expand to a five-paragraph format.
 For the first two book reports, topic sentences are provided in the lesson plans.
-See below for book options.
-Simply specify which titles you would like in the comments section of the online enrollment.

 Book Report Options